muggy8/improbable/have-and-havenot/9nyC33pA.md

 I walked over to the aquarium making sure to make my presence known.

-The last time I approached carelessly, I got accused of being a "jump scare".
+The last time I approached carelessly, I got accused of being a "jump scare" or something to that effect.

-I don't know what that is, but it definitely doesn't sound like something I'd want to get associated with.
+I don't know what that is, but it definitely doesn't sound like something I'd want to be associated with.

 "Hi there my name is Mikay, how are you feeling?"
 I introduced.